-International MBA Students
+International MBA and MSIT Students

-In addition to the above items, international students applying for admission to the MBA program must submit the following:
+In addition to the above items, international students applying for admission to the MBA or MSIT programs must submit the following:

 - Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement or bank letter not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
 The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance prior to the student's first day of their program.
-Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status.
+Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status. - International Students are only eligible for certain programs approved by Student and Exchange Visitor Program.
+Please check with the admissions office before applying.

-Readmission to the MBA Program After Withdrawal or Dismissal
+Readmission to a Graduate Program After Withdrawal or Dismissal